grafana/developer-advocacy/projects/Grafana Office Hours/GOH 27 - Loki For Beginners with Ed Welch.md

 - Intro, who we are (Ed & Nicole & Jay)
+	- Loki was announced six years ago in November 2018.
+Ed started with Grafana in January 2019.
+He was the first engineer officially on the project.
+	- Tom Wilkie and David Kaltschmidt created the idea of Loki.
+Some engineers at Grafana (then about 30 people in the whole company) were working on Cortex, and some of them worked on Loki too, like Goutham and Jacob Lissi.
 	- We're going to be asking all the beginner questions for Loki!
 - Why do we need a logs-specific database?
 Why was Loki created?
+	- Loki is not particularly Kubernetes (especially not anymore) but it was a big part of why it was created.
+There wasn't an easy way to get logs out of Kubernetes.
+There was really nothing that was built for Kubernetes.
+Service discovery was not there.
+So it borrowed the concept of labels from Prometheus, although now we use it differently from Prometheus.
+	- Loki makes tradeoffs around the type of data and how we expect it to get used.
+No database gets anything for free and design decisions help determine what it's optimising for.
+		- What Loki wanted: very simple ingestion, very simple schema requirements so you don't have to figure out your schema beforehand.
+	- Ephemeral nature of pods
+	- Microservices-based, cloud-native
 	- Efficiency and high volume: Logs are write-intensive, time-series data
 	- (Horizontal) scalability due to amount of logs
+		- Don't have to worry about scaling disks or running out of disk space.
 	- Cost-effectiveness
 		- Databases usually have a large index, requiring "tall" (vertically scaled up) machines
 	- Query performance: querying logs is a pain, tagging and labelling